pgxn/rfcs/text/0003-meta-spec-v2.md

-A *SemVer* is a [String](#string) containing a value that describes the version number of extensions or distributions, and adheres to the format of the [Semantic Versioning 2.0.0 Specification][semver] with the exception of [Build metadata], which is reserved for use by downstream packaging systems.
+A *SemVer* is a [String](#string) containing a value that describes the version number of extensions or distributions, and adheres to the format of the [Semantic Versioning 2.0.0 Specification][semver] with the exception of [build metadata], which is reserved for use by downstream packaging systems.

 #### Version Range ####